mdn/content/files/en-us/learn/performance/css/index.md

 - Those with [`will-change`](/en-US/docs/Web/CSS/will-change) applied (see the section below).
 - Certain elements that are rendered in their own layer, including [`<video>`](/en-US/docs/Web/HTML/Element/video), [`<canvas>`](/en-US/docs/Web/HTML/Element/canvas), and [`<iframe>`](/en-US/docs/Web/HTML/Element/iframe).

 Animation on the GPU can result in improved performance, especially on mobile.
-However, as with many things in life, it is not always that simple.
+However, moving animations to GPU is not always that simple.
 Read [CSS GPU Animation: Doing It Right](https://www.smashingmagazine.com/2016/12/gpu-animation-doing-it-right/) (smashingmagazine.com, 2016) for a very useful and detailed analysis.

 ## Optimizing element changes with `will-change`